 - Guaranteed Access Grant: High school seniors applying for the first time must come from a family that makes less than 130 percent of the state’s poverty-level income.
 The renewable grant has a maximum award of $19,000.

-The state’s department of education offers seven grants through its office of student financial assistance:
+The state’s Department of Higher Education offers seven grants through its office of student financial assistance:

 - Cash Grant: Students already receiving tuition assistance because of financial need can qualify for this grant to cover additional educational expenses.